renehorstmann/Pixelc/README.md

 - tiles
   - file containing tile names?
   - direct draw mode, in which you can select a tile in the canvas and directly draw changes there
-- combine layers and save them to combined.png
 - Frame Selection? (or grid shows frames?)
 - background image option?